samsuh/2026-journal/README.md

 - For melody, find a starting note; root note is a good start. find all the notes in that scale.
 So if using C, find a root C note, then find all the C major scale notes CDEFGAB.
 - Know the major/minor chords in the key.
 1Maj 2min3min 4Maj5Maj 6min 7dim.
 - Play all the chords by combining finding the notes in the scale + the Majorminor sequence. use bar chords.
 - Pentatonic scale sits on the 6 (relative minor key, key of C is Aminor, exact same key; Amin Pentatonic shape works over any chord progression in C Major).

+Further exercise: Take any random grouping of like 4 chords in the key, turning it into a chord progression.
+Play and practice moving around the chord progressions.
+After that, you can start adding in fills or other notes from the key as notes that work in the key, but are not limited to the pentatonic shape.

 ## 2/8/26